smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

 1.7. **Packet validation process**: a core task of SASP main purpose of which is to ensure that a packet is actually received is from an intended communication partner, is not modified by a third party on the way, and its content (unless specified otherwise) is protected from reading by not indented parties.
 On the sending side of communication the packet validation process results in encryption and adding authentication data.
 On receiving side a process can logically be divided into two steps:

-  * **packet-based authentication**, which is done using solely packet data such as respective headers, nonces, tags, etc, and not using NLW;
+  * **intra-packet authentication**, which is done using solely packet data such as respective headers, nonces, tags, etc, and not using NLW;
   * **in-sequence authentication**, which is based on comparison of a packet nonce Varying Part with the Nonce Lower Watermark.

 1.8. **Error "Old Nonce" Message**: a packet that represents an "old nonce" error report with the lowest possible value of a valid nonce VP (which is equal to a current value of Nonce Lower Watermark plus 1).
 This packet can be sent, if an otherwise valid packet is received with an "old" nonce VP, that is, with a nonce VP that is less than the Nonce Lower Watermark.